 Hydrogen peroxide and carbamide peroxide have similar uses as both have hydrogen peroxide activity.
 For example, both are used as teeth whiteners.
 However, whether hydrogen peroxide or carbamide peroxide is used differs according to needs.

-What is hydrogen peroxide
+Firstly, What is Peroxide?

 Hydrogen peroxide is the simplest form of hydrogen peroxide and is represented by hydrogen peroxide.
 It is a clear liquid with a boiling point of 150°C. It is completely miscible with water, but can be completely separated by distillation due to its higher boiling point than water.
 Hydrogen peroxide is a strong redox agent.
 Hydrogen peroxide is a nonlinear, non-planar molecule.